Diablo Valley College to UCSD

 Major Requirements

-Biology (School of Biological Sciences, B.S.)
-Major Preparation
+General Biology (B.S.) — School of Biological Sciences Major Preparation

-Biology (School of Biological Sciences, B.S.) at UC San Diego
+General Biology (B.S.) — School of Biological Sciences at UC San Diego

 Courses at Diablo Valley College that satisfy UC San Diego's Biology major preparation, verified via ASSIST.org.